haz/IPPC2023/infrastructure.md

 Note: enum types are not supported by pyRDDLGym at this stage.

+### Visualization

+pyRDDLGym visualization is just like regular Gym.
+Users can visualize the current state of the simulation by calling `env.render()`.
+The standard visualizer that comes out of the box with every pyRDDLGym domain is the TextViz.
+TextViz just render an image with textual description of the states and their current values.

+Replacing the built is TextViz is simple as calling the environment method `env.set_visualizer(viz)` with `viz` as the desired visualization object.

+In order to build custom visualiztions (for new user defined domains), one just need to inherit the class `Visualizer.StateViz.StateViz()` and return in the `visualizer.render()` method a PIL image for the gym to render to the screen.

 ### Custom user defined domains

 Writing a new user defined domains is as easy as writing a few lines of text in a mathematical fashion!